makandra/gemika/README.md

 ln -s gemfiles/Gemfile.4.2.mysql2.lock Gemfile.lock
 ```

+Note that since you now have a Gemfile in your project root, you will need to call `bundle exec rake` instead of `rake` from this point on.

 Commit both `.ruby-version` and symlinks to your repo.

 We recommend to setup Travis CI (see below) to check the entire test matrix after each push, even if a developer only tested with the defaults.